dwivedi-ritik/youtube-rev/README.md

 #### A lightweight Python script for downloading youtube videos without any thirdparty library except requests

-Instantiate an object by passing videoId of youtube video.
+Instantiate an object by passing video-id of youtube video.

 ```python
 from youtube-rev import YoutubeRev